gdapps-studio/solana-react-hooks/README.md

 - `useMintTokenInfo` - Hook for fetching token mint information
 - `useLatestBlockhash` - Hook for getting the latest blockhash

+## Available Utils
+- `formatLamports` - Converts lamports values to SOL
+- `isValidSolanaAddress` - Checks the validity of a Solana address

 ## Peer Dependencies

 This package requires the following peer dependencies: